XR - ANKLE AP&LATERAL VIEWS

 Illnesses Diagnosed with Ankle X-Ray

-• Fractures of the ankle.
+• Fractures (broken bones) of the tibia, fibula, or talus

 Preparing for test